kenoss/dicon/README.md

-Yadi, simple DI container injection liblary for Python.
+Dicon, simple DI container injection liblary for Python.

 ---

-Yadi, standing for Yet Another DI library, is a simple "DI container injection" library.
+Dicon is a simple "DI container injection" library.

 ## FAQ

-- Q. Is `yadi` a dependency injection library?
+- Q. Is `dicon` a dependency injection library?
 - A. No, it does not support dependency injection.
 It supports DI container injection and service (singleton) locator.

 ## Important points